PacoVu/havenondemand-python-v2.0/README.md

 get_job_result(jobID, callback, **kwargs)
 ```
 *Description:*
 * Sends a request to Haven OnDemand to retrieve content identified by a job ID.
+This function acts like a synchronous call, it waits until the result is ready and returns the response or times out for a long operation job.

 *Parameter:*
 * jobID: the job ID returned from an Haven OnDemand API upon an asynchronous call.